mpdcampbell/blog/blog/content/posts/umamiAnalytics.md

 ## How to set up Umami in Docker
-_Editors Note: Capitalising Docker appears to be the accepted convention online but its pretty annoying when you are used to typing the 'docker' command in lower case all the time.
-Also no I don't have an Editor._
+_Editor's Note: Capitalising Docker appears to be the accepted convention online but it's pretty annoying when you are used to typing the 'docker' command in lower case all the time.
+Also, no I don't have an Editor._

 [This website](https://github.com/mpdcampbell/blog) and [everything else I host](https://github.com/mpdcampbell/selfhosted-services) are running in Docker containers, so I opted to deploy Umami with Docker.
 Many blog tutorials correctly point out the quickest way to set up a working Umami and database combo in Docker is to clone the repository, cd in and run docker-compose.